 NHL betting tips: 4 picks and predictions for Wednesday

-Our expert has picked out four teams to back on the money line in the NHL on Wednesday.
+Our expert has picked out four teams to back on the money line as the first round of the NHL playoffs continues on Wednesday.

 Check out the Betway Insider's NHL picks and predictions page for best bets throughout the 2020-21 NHL season.

 If you had placed a $10 single on every one of Chris's picks this season, you'd be $799.10 in profit.